Ginkgo Biloba extract 40 and 60 mg supplement

 How to use this memory herb pill or capsule for optimum brain health and mental improvement along with the treatment of peripheral vascular disease

 February 1 2017

 Ginkgo biloba tree leaf extract has been used therapeutically in China for millennia.
-According to fossil records, the ginkgo tree has been around for over 200 million years and is one of the oldest still existing tree species on earth.
-Individual trees live up to 1,000 years.
-The tree leaf, like ginseng, is mentioned in the traditional Chinese pharmacopoeia.
-Ginkgo biloba extracts are among the most widely studied and prescribed drugs in Europe to alleviate symptoms associated with a wide range of conditions.
+Ginkgo biloba extracts are among the most widely studied and prescribed herbal medications in Europe to alleviate symptoms associated with a wide range of conditions.
 The main indications for this herbal extract remedy is in peripheral vascular disease and the therapy of age related cognitive decline.
 This plant is a mind booster underutilized by the medical profession.
 Those who wish to take this herbal extract for prolonged use, such as months and years, should limit the dosage to 40 mg 2 or 3 times a week.

 Ginkgo Biloba extract, 40 mg, 60 mg

 Ginkgo Biloba 50:1 is standardized at 24% ginkgoflavonglycosides and a minimum of 6% terpene lactones.
 Two products are available, 40 and 60 mg.

 Supplement Facts: Ginkgo Biloba extract – 40 mg and 60 mg (50:1 Standardized Extract)

 Each serving contains a minimum of 24% ginkgoflavonglycoside and minimum of 6% terpene lactones in the following properties: (Ginkgolide A 1.3%) (Ginkgolide B 1.0%) (Ginkgolide C 1.2%) (Bilobalide 2.7%)